 14. Picarones.
 These fried squash and sweet potato donuts with molasses syrup not only have a sassy name, but also make for a very sexy meal if you eat them with your hands.
 In Peru “picaron” means naughty, but in a cheeky, playful way.
 So if you’re in a super sweet and naughty kind of mood, you know what to eat!

-Filed Under: appetizers, beverages, desserts, drinks, entrees, fish and seafood, sweets, traditional Tagged With: Amazon, aphrodisiac cocktails, aphrodisiac dishes, aphrodisiac drinks, aphrodisiac food, Arequipa, arroz con conchas, black scallop ceviche, cebiche, ceviche de conchas negras, cherimoya, chili pepper truffles, chocolate, cookies, donuts, leche de pantera, leche de tigre, Lima, maca, merengado de chirimoya, molasses syrup, Morena Escardo, orejitas de chancho, palta rellena, panthers milk, panties breaker, peru delights, peruvian appetizers, peruvian beverages, peruvian cocktails, peruvian cooking, peruvian cuisine, peruvian culinary, peruvian desserts, peruvian dishes, peruvian drinks, peruvian entrees, Peruvian fish and seafood, peruvian food, peruvian gastronomy, Peruvian liquors, peruvian recipes, Peruvian sweets, peruvian traditional food, picarones, pisco, rice with scallops, rocoto relleno, romantic dessert, rompe calzon, stuffed avocado, stuffed rocoto, Suspiro de limena, sweet treat, tiger's milk, trufas de aji, Valentine's Day
+Filed Under: appetizers, Beverages, desserts, drinks, Entrees, fish and seafood, sweets, traditional Amazon, aphrodisiac cocktails, aphrodisiac dishes, aphrodisiac drinks, aphrodisiac food, Arequipa, arroz con conchas, black scallop ceviche, cebiche, ceviche de conchas negras, cherimoya, chili pepper truffles, chocolate, cookies, donuts, leche de pantera, leche de tigre, Lima, maca, merengado de chirimoya, molasses syrup, Morena Escardo, orejitas de chancho, palta rellena, panthers milk, panties breaker, peru delights, peruvian appetizers, peruvian beverages, peruvian cocktails, peruvian cooking, peruvian cuisine, peruvian culinary, peruvian desserts, peruvian dishes, peruvian drinks, peruvian entrees, Peruvian fish and seafood, peruvian food, peruvian gastronomy, Peruvian liquors, peruvian recipes, Peruvian sweets, peruvian traditional food, picarones, pisco, rice with scallops, rocoto relleno, romantic dessert, rompe calzon, stuffed avocado, stuffed rocoto, Suspiro de limena, sweet treat, tiger's milk, trufas de aji, Valentine's Day